Rupsvarshney/CodSoft-iris-flower/README.md

 ## Project Highlights

 ### 1. Data Preprocessing
-- Handled missing values and encoded the categorical `species` column using `LabelEncoder`.
+- Handled missing values and encoded the categorical species column using LabelEncoder.
 - Exploratory Data Analysis (EDA) was conducted to visualize feature distributions and relationships.

 ### 2. Data Visualization